kurtosis-tech/kardinal-playground/README.md

      - Dev traffic is routed to the dev version of the frontend
      - The main version still works independently in the same namespace

-8. 🧹 Clean up the dev flow:
+7. 🧹 Clean up the dev flow:

    ```bash
    kardinal flow delete <flow_id>
    ```

-9. 🔧 Create a third dev flow to intercept the traffic to a local port with [Telepresence](https://www.telepresence.io/) and test a new change in the UI without having to rebuild and redeploy the container in the cluster.
+8. 🔧 Create a third dev flow to intercept the traffic to a local port with [Telepresence](https://www.telepresence.io/) and test a new change in the UI without having to rebuild and redeploy the container in the cluster.

-   - Execute the following script to install the Telepresence CLI and the Traffic Manager's pod in the cluster
+   - Execute the following script to install the Telepresence CLI and the Traffic Manager's pod in the cluster.
      ```bash
      ./scripts/telepresence.sh
      ```
+     This script will also start the Telepresence daemon in the foreground, so make sure to add a new terminal for the next commands.
    - Create a dev flow for the frontend service and take note of the flow-id created
      ```bash
      kardinal flow create frontend kurtosistech/frontend:demo-frontend